PathologyDataScience/triteia/README.md

 A simple python client for efficient inference with the NVIDIA Triton inference server.

-### Installation
+## Installation

 This package can be installed using `pip install`.
 The build and dependencies are defined in pyproject.toml.
 Editable install is supported.

 ## Testing

 Testing and code formatting is automated using tox and pytest and can be run using `python -m tox run`.
 Running this will evaluate the tests in the environments defined in `tox.ini` and will format the source using Black.
+Following testing, a coverage.html file will be located in .tox/coverage.

 Testing requires running a Triton server on the local machine.
 Tests are run using a `densenet_onnx` model used in the Triton quickstart guide.